marianna718/SLAM/README.md

 # SLAM
 Davit, Lilia, Vardan , Marianna

-run the main file , but for now there are some problems
+for now the map generator is only working file , you can go ahead and try it out